pretix/pretix-docs/docs/topics/vouchers.md

 You can create a voucher code for a limited time discount to attract more customers to your shop.

-Navigate to :navpath:Your Event → :fontawesome-solid-tags: Vouchers: and click the :btn-icon:fontawesome-solid-plus: Create a new voucher: button.
+Navigate to :navpath:Your Event → :fa3-tags: Vouchers: and click the :btn-icon:fa3-plus: Create a new voucher: button.
 Leave the automatically generated suggestion in the "Voucher code" field or provide your own.
 Set "Maximum usages" to the upper limit of discounted purchases that you want to allow.
 If you do not want to set a limit, use a very high number such as 999999.